 The Pitch Variation randomly sets the pitch before playing an audio clip, based on the audio source’s initial pitch.

-This defines the volume the walk, run, sprint, jump and land audio clips will be played with.
+This defines the volume the walk, run, sprint, jump, land and custom effect audio clips will be played with.

 The Footstepper will find the ground below a foot (and with that, the Footstep Source) using a raycast.

 The Raycast Mode defines if you’re using it in a 2D or 3D game – select Raycast 3D for a 3D game and Raycast 2D for a 2D game.

 The Layer Mask is responsible for which game objects you can find via the raycast.
 Make sure to select the layers that contain your ground objects (e.g. terrain, stones, props, etc.).

 The Ray Distance defines how far down the raycast will go to find the ground.

 The Ray Offset adds an offset to the position of the foot (or the component’s game object).
 Enabling In Foot Space will add the offset in local space of the foot, otherwise in local space of the component’s game object.

 Unity’s Scene View, while having a game object with a Footstepper selected, shows a red line for each foot to help you find the correct setup for the raycast.
 The line will start at the foot’s position (+offset) and end either at the ray distance or the ground that was hit.

 The footstepper will try to find a footstep effect based on textures or sprites if no Footstep Source was found.
 This will check Tilemap and Renderer components on the game object that was hit by the raycast.